fabio-d/xc16plusplus/v1.26/README.md

 project uses one of those, replace it respectively with `-std=gnu++98` or `-std=gnu++0x`.

+This XC16 version is supported by XC16++ since v2.

 ## Installation

 Install XC16 first, then follow instructions in the [README file](../README.md)